Roche/pyreadstat/README.md

 Finally, the information about what values are user missing is stored in the meta object, in the variable missing_ranges.
-This is a dicitonary with the key being the name of the variable, and as value a list of dictionaries, each dictionary contains the elements "hi" and "lo" to represent the lower and upper bound of the range, however for discrete values as in the example, both boundaries are also present altough the value is the same in both cases.
+This is a dicitonary with the key being the name of the variable, and as value a list of dictionaries, each dictionary contains the elements "hi" and "lo" to represent the lower and upper bound of the range, however for discrete values as in the example, both boundaries are also present although the value is the same in both cases.

 ```python
 # user set with default missing values